nottrobin/docs/src/en/help-azure-advanced.md

 enter them into the command, replace the variable name we give with the actual ID that corresponds to the variable.

-!!!
-Important:
+[note=caution]
 This process requires the Azure CLI tool to be installed and used to successfully log in to Azure prior to Juju configuration.
-See [Install the CLI tool][clouds-azure-cli-install] and
+See [Install the CLI tool][clouds-azure-cli-install] and [Log in to Azure][clouds-azure-cli-login] respectively.
-    [Log in to Azure][clouds-azure-cli-login] respectively.
+[/note]

 #### `subscription-id`